-Ricardo plc is committed to meeting its obligations as a leading supplier to its clients including those obligations in respect of Modern Slavery and Human Trafficking.
-The Group does not tolerate Modern Slavery or Human Trafficking practices within any of its businesses or in any part of its supply chain.
+Ricardo plc is committed to meeting its obligations as a leading supplier to its clients including those obligations in respect of Modern Slavery, Human Trafficking and Child Labour as laid out in the UK Modern Slavery Act 2015.
+The Group does not tolerate Modern Slavery, Human Trafficking or Child Labour practices within any of its businesses or in any part of its supply chain.

 The Group's activities and business models are described in the most recent Report and Accounts.